Alex-kimathi/printf/README.md

 6. Handle the following custom conversion specifier:

 S : prints the string.
-Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)
+Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way:
+\x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)

-7. Handle the following conversion specifier: p.
+7. Handlbe the following conversion specifier: p.

 You don’t have to handle the flag characters
 You don’t have to handle field width